Milwaukee River Floodplains

 More Information: Sediment Fact Sheet, Floodplains Cleanup Fact Sheet, Floodplains FAQs, Floodplains Sampling Fact Sheet

-Public Meeting Recordings: Cleaning Up Our Toxic Legacy: Milwaukee River Greenway (May 9, 2022), Milwaukee River Floodplains & Your Health (December 13, 2021)
+Public Meeting Recordings: Cleaning Up the Milwaukee River Floodplains (November 2, 2023), Cleaning Up Our Toxic Legacy: Milwaukee River Greenway (May 9, 2022), Milwaukee River Floodplains & Your Health (December 13, 2021)